Yiddish for Everyone

 Yiddish Giml with Esther Singer

-A continuing upper-intermediate level class for those who have good comprehension and can read, write, and speak Yiddish.
-Read and discuss Yiddish literature and cultural texts while developing conversational skills and exploring advanced grammar and language topics.
+An upper-intermediate level class for those who have good comprehension and can read, write, and speak Yiddish.
+Read and discuss Yiddish texts while developing conversational skills and exploring advanced grammar and language topics.

 Learn more about Esther Singer